Vincenzo1301/notification-service/README.md

 This service is a part of an example project.
 Its primary purpose is to consume events from an Apache Kafka topic, which are produced by the order-service.
 This implementation was created to gain insights into Kafka functionality.

 ## Requirements
+- Maven
+- Java (OpenJDK 21)
-- An installed and running Apache Kafka instance is necessary.
+- An installed and running Apache Kafka instance.
+For more information visit: https://kafka.apache.org/

 ## Architecture
-The order-service retrieves sample orders via HTTP requests and stores them in the database.
+The order-service (https://github.com/Vincenzo1301/order-service) retrieves sample orders via HTTP requests and stores them in the database.
 Additionally, an event is published to a topic, which is then consumed by the notification-service.

 ![Architecture](doc/architecture.png)